 So what happens as a result?
 I will log into my Gmail account and send the phishing email.
 So I will craft a nice and fishy message carefully so as not to arouse suspicion.

-I will put the subject as “new twitter message.
+I'll put it on as “new twitter message.
 As a Subject in the email I can say something like: "did you see what is being posted about you on Twitter?".

 So I sent my victim this message.
 I will make the link visible so you can see the content it points to.
 I'll just put a link on the machine, “http://192.168.248.251”.
 Now we could modify it and make it say “twitter.com”.
 But I want you to see what the link looks like.
 So we're going ahead and sending this message as is.